 Riding this vehicle with a trailer substantially increases the risk of toppling, especially on inclined slopes.
-If a trailer is used, make sure that its hitch is compatible with the one on the vehicle.
-Make sure the trailer is horizontal with the vehicle (in some instances a special extension may have to be installed on the vehicle hitch).
-Use security chains to secure the trailer with the vehicle.
-This vehicle may require additional stopping distance if hauling heavy loads, especially on inclined surfaces.
-Always use low range.
-Keep vehicle speed at a slow pace, especially for turning.
+If a trailer is used behind the vehicle make sure that its hitch is compatible with the one on the vehicle.
+Make sure the trailer is horizontal with the vehicle.
+(In some instances a special extension may have to be installed on the vehicle hitch).
+Use security chains or cables to secure the trailer with the vehicle.

+Reduce your speed when pulling a trailer and turn gradually.
+Avoid hills and rough terrain.
+Never attempt steep hills.
+Allow more distance for braking, especially on inclined surfaces.
 Be careful not to skid or slide.
-When stopped or parked, block the vehicle and trailer wheels from possible movement.
-Always make sure load is evenly distributed on the trailer.
-Use caution when disconnecting a loaded trailer; it or its load may topple on you or others.